Table of Contents

 By default, cinnamon uses Linux Mint and Ubuntu with Unity.
-Eventually, they share the same Faith ” beginner-friendly UI,” a large number of themes, wallpapers, software, security, they have almost whatever it takes to resemble them like a window.
+Eventually, they share the same Faith in” beginner-friendly UI,” a large number of themes, wallpapers, software, and security, they have almost whatever it takes to resemble them like a window.
 Technically, all DE of Linux is interchangeable.

 All Linux distros are secure; therefore, Linux is mostly used in crucial systems.
 Plus, for making any changes, the authentication is asking for your password every time.
 The (SUDO command) could be a reason to agree.